lzhangss/SoundShape/README.md

 seewave::writeWave(cut.cuv3, filename=file.path(wav.at, "cut.cuv3.wav"), extensible=FALSE)
 ```

-Given that eigensound analysis focuses on the direct comparison between stereotyped calls from different species, populations, or individuals, we also aquired stereotyped units from `centralis` and `kroyeri` samples (*Physalaemus centralis* and *P. kroyeri*, respectively) (Fig. 3) in order to compare with `cuvieri`.
+Given that eigensound analysis focus on the direct comparison between stereotyped calls from different species, populations, or individuals, we also aquired stereotyped units from `centralis` and `kroyeri` samples (*Physalaemus centralis* and *P. kroyeri*, respectively) (Fig. 3) in order to compare with `cuvieri`.
 Selection of units was performed using an adaptation of the codes above.
-New `".wav"` files were then stored on the same folder of `cuvieri` samples (`wav.at`).
+New `".wav"` files were stored on the same folder of `cuvieri` samples (`wav.at`).
 Codes omitted for practical reasons (redundancy).

 In the end, our sample data was composed of nine acoustic units, three per species.